 At the top, click "Accounts" and click on "Add another email address."

-In the pop-up window, enter your alias email address.
-Make sure you leave the "treat as alias" box checked.
+In the pop-up window, enter your alias email address and, as appropriate, update your name (eg. ACME Corp Info) Make sure you leave the "treat as alias" box checked.

 For good measure, you may want to set your preference whether you always reply from your default address or if you'd like to reply from the address the message was sent to.
 I prefer the latter.
 That simply means if the message was sent to Neil.Finn@ACMEcorp.com, my reply will come from that address.
 If it was sent to nfinn@ACMEcorp.com, my reply will come from that address.